🩺 Affordable Private Healthcare

 As women age, our bodies go through various changes that can lead to different health issues.
 From hormonal imbalances to chronic diseases, here are some of the most common health challenges affecting women in this age group.
-The more we know about these challenges, the more we can put in place helpful interventions and preventions to stay healthy.
+The more we understand these challenges, the more we can implement effective interventions and preventive measures to maintain our health.

 Menopause and Hormonal Imbalances:

 Menopause is not a disease or a “health issue” – it is a natural process that occurs in women typically between the ages of 45 and 55.
 During this phase, the ovaries stop producing eggs, and the body experiences a decrease in estrogen and progesterone levels.
-This change can create a range of symptoms that are a challenge to a woman’s sense of her own health and well-being and can affect her quality of life.
+This change can create a range of symptoms that challenge a woman’s sense of her own health and well-being, affecting her quality of life.

 Menopausal symptoms can vary from woman to woman, but common ones include hot flashes, night sweats, mood swings, and sleep disturbances.
 Hormonal imbalances during menopause can also lead to bone loss, putting women at a higher risk for osteoporosis.